 The NFL preseason is officially winding down.
 The first two weeks have been a ton of fun, and the third and final week will kick off with four great games on Friday.
 Here at Pickswise, we will be bringing you great NFL content all season, with free picks on sides and totals, parlays, mega parlays, etc.

-It’s also not too late to wager on our NFL futures, either, which you can find in our NFL news tab.
+It’s also not too late to wager on our NFL futures, either, which you can find alongside our NFL picks.
 But right now we’re talking preseason, and specifically these Friday games.
 Let’s break down my best bets, with a little note on their parlay odds if you want to pool them together.

 New York Jets -4